-Results from the implementation of the project at the University of Alaska Anchorage and Oregon State University will be shared [8].
-Participants will have the opportunity to design their process on how to implement the "Design your Process to become a World-Class Engineering Student" into their own introduction to engineering courses through interactive exercises.
+The collaborative nature of this workshop is aimed to provide participants the opportunity to develop a support network that will extend beyond the workshop and will help with the implementation of the project.
+Results from the implementation of the project at the University of Alaska Anchorage, Oregon State University [8,9] and California Polytechnic State University will be shared.
 Besides a comprehensive handout additional material in electronic form, such as homework assignment, in-class presentations and more, will be made available to all workshop participants to ease the process of adaptation.